sveltia/sveltia-cms/README.md

 - Sveltia CMS has been built with a multilingual architecture from the very beginning.
 You can expect top-notch i18n support, as it’s required by clients of maintainer [@kyoshino](https://github.com/kyoshino), who himself was a long-time Japanese localizer for Mozilla and currently lives in a [city](https://en.wikipedia.org/wiki/Toronto) where 150+ languages are spoken.
 - You can easily switch between locales while editing with just a click on a button instead of a dropdown list.
+- Language labels appear in human-readable display names instead of ISO 639 language codes, which not everyone is familiar with.
+For example, it might be difficult to recognize `DE` as German or `NL` as Dutch.
 - Fields in non-default locales are validated as expected[^13].
 - Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.
 - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.